tammy-rb/IR2026/excercise3/README.md

 ---

 ### 2. Evaluation Methodology (Two-Phase Strategy)

-We apply a consistent two-phase methodology:
+We apply a consistent two-phase evaluation methodology.

-#### Phase A — Pre-Chunk Inspection (Answer-Level)
+#### Phase A — Answer-Level Evaluation (Pre-Chunk Inspection)

-We evaluate the system as an end user would:
+In the first phase, we evaluate the system purely from an end-user perspective, based only on the LLM’s final answers, without inspecting the retrieved chunks.

+This analysis provides a **high-level comparison of pipelines** and allows us to identify which retrieval configuration produces the most accurate and stable answers.

+We evaluate:

-* ❓ Can the LLM answer the query?
+* ❓ Whether the LLM is able to answer the query at all
-* ✅ Is the answer correct, complete, and clear?
+* ✅ The correctness, completeness, and clarity of the answer
-* 📊 How stable is the answer across K?
+* 📊 Answer stability as the Top-K value increases
-* 🔍 How sensitive is each pipeline to increased K (noise)?
+* 🔍 Sensitivity of each pipeline to increased K (i.e., robustness to retrieval noise)

+Based on this phase, we determine the **best-performing pipeline at the answer level**.

+---

-#### Phase B — Chunk-Level Inspection (Evidence-Level)
+#### Phase B — Evidence-Level Evaluation (Chunk-Level Inspection)

-Only after selecting the best-performing pipeline, we inspect retrieved chunks:
+Only after identifying the best-performing pipeline in Phase A do we examine the retrieved chunks themselves.

-* 📄 Do the retrieved chunks actually contain the needed evidence?
+The goal of this phase is to verify that the **retrieval layer provides the actual evidence** needed to support the LLM’s answers and to explain the qualitative behavior observed at the answer level.

+To enable a focused yet informative analysis, **two representative queries were selected from each query set**:
+* One **factual** query
+* One **conceptual** query

+These queries were analyzed in depth to capture different information needs and to study how retrieval quality and noise evolve as the Top-K value increases.

+For each selected query:
+* All retrieved chunks were manually labeled as **Directly Relevant**, **Supporting**, or **Irrelevant**
-* 📈 How does chunk relevance distribution change as K increases?
+* The relevance distribution was examined for K ∈ {3, 5, 10}
-* 🎯 How do chunk boundaries and retrieval noise influence final answers?
+* The impact of increasing K on evidence quality, redundancy, and noise was analyzed

+This evidence-level inspection allows us to:
+* Assess whether relevant evidence is retrieved at low K
+* Understand how irrelevant context accumulates as K grows
+* Explain why certain pipelines produce more stable and better-grounded answers
+* Identify **practical K values** for factual versus conceptual queries

+> **Important Note**
+> The optimal K values derived from this analysis are based on a limited number of representative queries.
+While this does not guarantee global optimality across all possible queries, the selected cases provide meaningful insight into retrieval behavior.
+A broader evaluation would require substantially more manual labeling and computational resources; therefore, this analysis is treated as a **qualitative but informative approximation** suitable for comparative evaluation.

-**Chunk Labels**:
+**Chunk Relevance Labels**:

-* **Directly Relevant**: Answers the query or contains the core argument
+* **Directly Relevant**: Contains the exact information or core argument required to answer the query
-* **Supporting**: Helps, contextualizes, partially supports
+* **Supporting**: Provides partial or contextual support for the answer
-* **Irrelevant**: Off-topic or unrelated
+* **Irrelevant**: Unrelated or off-topic content

 ---